needle-mirror/com.unity.properties/Documentation~/index.md

 The `com.unity.properties` package offers a generic API to visit .Net objects at runtime.
 This API is found in the `Unity.Properties` assembly (referenced automatically for convenience), under the `Unity.Properties` namespace.

-One can build various functionalities on top of the visitor pattern, including serialization, data migration, deep data comparisons, etc.
+One can build various functionalities on top of the visitor pattern, including serialization, data migration, deep data comparisons, data binding, etc.

 This manual targets developers either creating data types compatible with the _Properties API_, or creating new property visitors and adapters for domain-specific use cases.